zilongshanren/programmers-guide/chapters/B.md

 ![](B-img/setuppy03.png "")

-## Use `android-build.py` to build cocos2d-x samples

-* Change your directory to the where the `android-build.py` script is located.
+* change your directory to the where the `android-build.py` script is located.
 (usually `cocos2d-x/build`)

-* run:

-		android list targets

-	to see what targets are available.
+* to see what targets are available. run:

+> android list targets

 ![](B-img/android-list-targets1.png "")